-- a) The Non-Pro rider has not won a world or reserve world title or national or reserve national title in Western Pleasure in any equine breed association. - b) The Non-Pro rider has not earned more than \$2,500 in Non-Pro Western Pleasure. - 2) All Non-Pro riders who do not hold a breed card with novice status are eligible for the Novice Non-Pro Western Pleasure if the following conditions are met: - a) The Non-Pro rider has completed and submitted an NSBA Novice Declaration Form. - b) The Non-Pro rider has not earned more than 25 Western Pleasure points cumulative across breeds and divisions.
-(For example, an individual who has earned 4 NSBA Western Pleasure points, 5 AQHA Youth Western Pleasure points, 9 AQHA Open Western Pleasure points, and 10 APHA Amateur Western Pleasure points is not eligible to participate in the Novice Non-Pro Western Pleasure.) - c) The Non-Pro rider has not won a world or reserve world title or national or reserve national title in Western Pleasure in any equine breed association. - d) The Non-Pro rider has not earned more than \$2,500 in Non-Pro Western Pleasure. - e) 50 and over Non-Pro WP Rider may be offered as a separate class. - 52.
+- All Non Pro riders who hold a breed card with eligible novice status are eligible for the Novice Non Pro Western Pleasure if the following conditions are met: - a) The Non Pro rider has not won a world or reserve world title or national or reserve national title in Western Pleasure in any equine breed association. - b) The Non Pro rider has not earned more than \$2,500 in Non Pro Western Pleasure. - 2) All Non Pro riders who do not hold a breed card with novice status are eligible for the Novice Non Pro Western Pleasure if the following conditions are met: - a) The Non Pro rider has completed and submitted an NSBA Novice Declaration Form. - b) The Non Pro rider has not earned more than 25 Western Pleasure points cumulative across breeds and divisions.
+(For example, an individual who has earned 4 NSBA Western Pleasure points, 5 AQHA Youth Western Pleasure points, 9 AQHA Open Western Pleasure points, and 10 APHA Amateur Western Pleasure points is not eligible to participate in the Novice Non Pro Western Pleasure.)

+- c) The Non Pro rider has not won a world or reserve world title or national or reserve national title in Western Pleasure in any equine breed association. - d) The Non Pro rider has not earned more than \$2,500 in Non Pro Western Pleasure. - e) 50 and over Non Pro WP Rider may be offered as a separate class - 54.
 Open Hunter Under Saddle (HUS) rider classes may be offered in one (A) or both divisions.
 (To offer the limited division a show must also hold the open division.)
-All shows are encouraged to offer the limited division whenever possible. - a) Open HUS classes - 1) All HUS riders are eligible for participation in any Open HUS class. - 2) All riders in the Quarter Million Dollar Club are automatically in the Open. - 3) Riders not in the Quarter Million Dollar Club but are in the top 15 money earners in Hunter Under Saddle in the last three years. - b) Limited Open HUS classes - 1) All riders are eligible for participation in Limited Open HUS class except those riders in the Quarter Million Dollar Club or in the top 15 money earners in Hunter Under Saddle in the last three years. - 53.
-Non-Pro Hunter Under Saddle (HUS) rider classes may be offered in any combination of 4 divisions (A) (D).
-When the limited division is offered it must be in combination with the Open Non-Pro division.
-All shows are encouraged to offer the limited division whenever possible. - a) Open Non-Pro HUS classes
+All shows are encouraged to offer the limited division whenever possible.

+a) Open HUS classes

+- All HUS riders are eligible for participation in any Open HUS class. - 2) All riders in the Quarter Million Dollar Club are automatically in the Open. - 3) Riders not in the Quarter Million Dollar Club but are in the top 15 money earners in Hunter Under Saddle in the last three years.

+b) Limited Open HUS classes

+- 1) All riders are eligible for participation in Limited Open HUS class except those riders in the Quarter Million Dollar Club or in the top 15 money earners in Hunter Under Saddle in the last three years. - 55.
+Non Pro Hunter Under Saddle (HUS) rider classes may be offered in any combination of 4 divisions (A-D).
+When the limited division is offered it must be in combination with the Open Non Pro division.
+All shows are encouraged to offer the limited division whenever possible.

+a) Open Non Pro HUS classes